didierjc-suggst/suggst-ext/README.md

 1. Open your terminal and navigate to the directory of the Suggst Extension code
 2. Build the code: `yarn build`
-3. Go to chrome://extensions/ and check the box for Developer mode in the top right
+3. Go to [chrome://extensions/](chrome://extensions/) and check the box for "Developer mode" in the top right (make sure Developer mode is enabled)
-4. Click the Load unpacked extension button and select the "Build" folder for the extension
+4. Click the "Load unpacked" extension button and select the "Build" folder for the extension

 ### [Reference Link](https://certera.com/kb/how-to-manually-install-a-chrome-extension-in-2-ways/)